contentful/the-example-app.nodejs/README.md

 The node.js example app teaches the very basics of how to work with Contentful:

 - consume content from the Contentful Delivery and Preview APIs
-- modelling content
+- model content
-- editing content through the Contentful web app
+- edit content through the Contentful web app

 The app demonstrates how decoupling content from its presentation enables greater flexibility and facilitates shipping higher quality software more quickly.